This is not a story about two birds.

 Thankful for having been chosen to receive this hard-won prize, Mark J. bought a round for everyone still in the bar.
 The bartender, meanwhile, went to the kitchen to fetch the bird.

-Visions of a sumptuous holiday feast replete with all the fixins washed over him like pan gravy poured over mashed potatoes, stuffing and sweet yams, surrounding slabs of tender turkey breast, plated aside crunchy-on-top green bean casserole, cranberry sauce and warm rolls fresh out of the oven.
+Visions of a sumptuous holiday feast replete with all the fixins washed over him: pan gravy poured over mashed potatoes, stuffing and sweet yams, surrounding slabs of tender turkey breast, plated aside crunchy-on-top green bean casserole, cranberry sauce and warm rolls fresh out of the oven.

 Noises from the kitchen drew him back from his reverie, and he could hear the bartender approaching.
 Mark J. wondered if the turkey was fresh, or frozen.
 “Not to worry, either way will be fine,” he thought.